MSc Global Development and EnvironmentFind a programme

 You will gain a perspective that is at once global and interdisciplinary while also paying attention to locality (place) and people’s agency in forging a just and sustainable future.

-This programme is unique in the UK context; no other UK university offers a programme explicitly linking global development with environmental topics.
+The School of Geographical Sciences is ranked #1 in the UK for ‘Geography and environmental studies’ research (THE analysis of REF 2021) and has an outstanding reputation for teaching and learning.
 It builds upon Bristol’s existing research strengths in these fields, with links to the University's Cabot Institute, Perivoli Africa Research Centre, Elizabeth Blackwell Institute, Jean Golding Institute, and Bristol Poverty Institute.

 Fees for 2022/23